OctopusDeployLabs/terraform-provider-octopusdeploy/examples/Channel-Creation/channel-creation.md

   apikey  = The API key to authenticate to an Octopus Deploy server space   = The Octopus Deploy space to create the resource in

+The resource itself that's being created is done with the `opusdeploy_channel` Terraform resource.
+The values in the input blocks are:

+  - name       =
+  - project_id =

 ### variables.tf

 The `variables.tf` configuration file contains the following variables to be used in the `main.tf` configuration file.